KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Layout.md

 This article describes the KeyboardKit layout engine.

-A flexible keyboard layout is an important part of a software keyboard, where many factors like device, screen orientation, locale, etc. can all affect the layout.
+A flexible keyboard layout is an important part of a software keyboard, where many factors like device, screen orientation, locale, etc. can affect the layout.

-In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are important concepts to create a flexible keyboard layout, where the input set specifies the input keys of the keyboard and the keyboard layout specifies the full set of keys.
+In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are important concepts when creating keyboard layouts, where an input set specifies input keys and the keyboard layout specifies the full set of keys and their layout.

-KeyboardKit will bind a ``StandardKeyboardLayoutProvider`` to ``KeyboardInputViewController/services`` when the keyboard is loaded.
-It has a QWERTY layout by default, but you can inject localized providers into it or modify it, or replace it, at any time.

 [KeyboardKit Pro][Pro] unlocks and registers localized input sets and layout providers.
 Information about Pro features can be found at the end of this article.